The Indian law and its view on skill/chance

 There is one much easier way to make sure that you are playing a legal game in India: Play at an online casino based outside of the country!

-Casinos that are based in Europe or elsewhere do not fall under local law.
-This means that it won’t matter if the game is based on chance or skill, you’re allowed to play it as much as you like!
+Casinos that are based in Europe or elsewhere do not directly fall under local law.
+This means that it won’t matter if the game is based on chance or skill, you’re able to play it as much as you like!